INTRODUCTION

 d.
 The Corinthians: “Hearing, believed and were baptized,” Acts 18:8.

 a.
-And, lo, I am with you always, even unto the end of the world.
+And, lo, I am with you always, even unto the world's end.
 Amen, Matthew 28:20; Hebrews 13:5-6; Acts 18:9-10.

 d.
 However, many will reject this lesson.
 Some because these men just don't honestly believe the bible.
 Other men will not follow Paul's example: “Therefore seeing we have this ministry, as we have received mercy, we faint not.
 But have renounced the hidden things of dishonesty, not walking in craftiness, nor handling the word of God deceitfully; but by the manifestation of the truth commending ourselves unto every man's conscience in the sight of God.
-(For) if our gospel be hidden, it is hidden to them that are lost: In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them,” 2 Corinthians 4:1-4.
+(For) if our gospel is hidden, it is hidden to them that are lost: In whom the god of this world hath blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine unto them,” 2 Corinthians 4:1-4.

 e.
 All I can do is share the word of God.
-And pray those who hear it and read it, humble themselves before God; and, accept the "truth which brings about godliness," Titus 1:1-3; Titus 2:1; 2 Timothy 2:24-26.
+And pray those who hear and read it, humble themselves before God; and, accept the "truth which brings about godliness," Titus 1:1-3; Titus 2:1; 2 Timothy 2:24-26.
 I pray for all believers that they will do as I did, "search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me," John 5:39; Acts 17:11.
 As I conclude, recall we discussed--

 CONCLUSION